bih/jquery.markdown.js/README.md

 ![jquery.markdown.js logo](http://i.imgur.com/K6IrS.png)

 # jQuery.markdown.js | WYSIWYG Markdown Editor
 Markdown is a jQuery plugin (written in CoffeeScript) released under the [MIT License](http://opensource.org/licenses/MIT) that brings a beautiful, lightweight and standards-compliant WYSIWYG editor to your website.
-I've written a blog post on the philosophy behind Markdown [on my blog](http://bilaw.al/jquery-markdown-js/).

 You can find a demo by [clicking here](http://htmlpreview.github.com/?https://github.com/bih/jquery.markdown.js/blob/master/demo/index.html).

 Some of the features it boasts:
 * Incredibly fast (and small) -- altogether it's 8KB compressed.